USEPA/cflinuxfs3-CRAN/README.md

+DEPRECATED - This repository is no longer being maintained and is available for reuse.

 # cloud.gov Precompiled CRAN (cflinuxfs3-CRAN)

 Due to the 15 minute timeout on buildpacks and the lack of precompiled R packages for linux, R buildpack applications often fail to deploy.
 To resolve this issue, we have created the cflinuxfs3-CRAN repository.